Pete Thomas

 His career started when he was still at school and he has performed for more than a decade professionally with many bands covering many genres: R&B and rock, English and Irish folk music, bluegrass, and gypsy jazz.

-Pete has frequently deputised as a bassist for the Blue Jays and for the Rave On performance and he is now going to join their line up full time.
+Pete is now officially a member of the Blue Jays line up and is the established bassist for the Rave On performance.
 Rave On is the quintessential rendition of that charismatic 50’s and 60’s era and performances are showing throughout most of 2026; the venues can be discovered on his gig list.
 Pete has always been inspired by the Rock and Roll music of the 50’s and 60’s and performed a great many of those numbers when he played professionally in a cover band as a teenager.
-But it was as a pre-teen that he came across the Shadows music and enjoyed playing the famous Hank Marvin lead guitar riffs for fun but it was the subtle bass lines of Jet Harris that persuaded him to become a bassist.
+It was as a pre-teen that he came across the Shadows music and enjoyed playing the famous Hank Marvin lead guitar riffs for fun but it was the subtle bass lines of Jet Harris that persuaded him to become a bassist.

-As well as becoming the regular bassist for Rave On, Pete is now the bassist for the Blue Jays and they have been invited to headline Rock and Roll performances on cruise ship sailings: seven to date which can be found in the gig list.
+The Blue Jays have been invited to headline seven Rock and Roll performances on cruise ship voyages in 2026.
+One has already been successfully completed with six to go.
+All dates can be found which can be found in the gig list.

-Gypsy Jazz takes less of his time now but he is always delighted to play bass for the virtuoso French guitarists when they visit the UK as happened when he performed with Angelo Debarre in London in December.
+Gypsy Jazz takes less of Pete's time now but he is always delighted to play bass for the virtuoso continental guitarists when they visit the UK.

 See the Discography page on this website for details and links for all the music mentioned above.